 Plants and Plant Parts for Growing (Nursery Stock, Roots, Bulbs, etc.)

-Because bringing soil into the U.S. is prohibited, bringing plants in soil is prohibited.
+Because bringing soil into the U.S. is prohibited, bringing plants inside soil is prohibited.
 However, you can still bring 12 or fewer plants if they meet the following conditions:

 Travellers are prohibited from bringing tree or shrub seeds.